MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 What the quickstart code does is broken down into a block of variables and several small functions, each of which are discussed here.

-### Variable assignments and structs
+### Variables, constants, and types

-Since quickstart is self-contained, it uses global variables.
+Since quickstart is self-contained, it uses global constants and variables.

 ```go
 const (